UnlyEd/next-right-now/getting-started/video-tutorials.md

 Let's talk about why we built RNR in the first place, how it's meant to be used and who it's for.

-> This video features Zeit deployments, i18n, GraphCMS, Locize in-context editor, Sentry monitoring, Amplitude analytics, CI/CD Github Actions
+> This video features Vercel deployments, i18n, GraphCMS, Locize in-context editor, Sentry monitoring, Amplitude analytics, CI/CD Github Actions

 ## Part 2 - Developer Experience with Next Right Now (15 minutes)
 [![Part 2 - Developer Experience with Next Right Now](https://img.youtube.com/vi/fGlgIEeUqFg/maxresdefault.jpg)](http://youtu.be/fGlgIEeUqFg?hd=1)